 - Royal Academy of Arts – The frequently-changing exhibitions are never dull, that’s for sure.

-- Visit Piccadilly Circus (if you absolutely have to, I personally hate it).
+- Visit Piccadilly Circus (if you absolutely have to, we personally hate it).

 Suggested Mayfair and Piccadilly Hotels in London